Hazards in Construction: What Factors Make an Unsafe Construction Workplace?

 Employers in the construction industry are aware of the various hazards present on a work site.
 Most work injuries and fatalities could be avoided if the appropriate safety measures are followed.
 It is the responsibility of the employer to provide a save work environment for their employees, which includes hiring qualified workers, providing supervision, keeping the work site free of hazards, and training employees to use safety equipment and procedures.

 Violations of OSHA guidelines put workers at risk for injury.
 These rules and procedures are put in place to keep workers safe on the job, and when they are not closely adhered to by employers and employees alike, catastrophic accidents can occur.
 Companies and businesses that fail to follow OSHA guidelines can receive steep monetary fines.

 To learn more about construction accident injuries and fatalities, view our U.S. Construction Accidents Statistics infographic.

 Contact an Experienced Construction Injury Attorney

 If you have been hurt in a construction accident, contact Thomas J. Henry.
 Our construction injury lawyers are available 24/7, nights and weekends to take your call and evaluate your claim.
 We have experience handling a variety of complex work accident cases.
-Because there are many types of safety problems that can occur in a construction accident, it is vital to speak with an attorney right away so they can examine and investigate the causes of your injuries.
+Because there are many types of safety problems that can occur in an accident on construction work sites, it is vital to speak with an attorney right away so they can examine and investigate the causes of your injuries.
 Thomas J. Henry has a proven record of achieving record-breaking, multi-million dollar results for injured clients.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Houston, and Austin serving clients across Texas and nationwide.
 Don’t wait — call us today for your free case review.